XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is Trade Republic regulated in CA?

-Trade Republic is not regulated in Canada and does not hold licenses from Canadian authorities such as IIROC.
-It operates under a full banking license from the European Central Bank and is supervised by BaFin, the German financial regulator.
-Canadian residents currently cannot open accounts with Trade Republic, so its regulation in Canada is not applicable.
+Trade Republic is not regulated in Canada and does not hold any licenses from Canadian regulatory authorities such as IIROC or CIPF.
+It operates under a full banking license from the European Central Bank and is regulated by BaFin in Germany, but its services are not officially available to Canadian residents as of July 2025.

 What is the minimum deposit on Trade Republic?

-The minimum deposit to open and fund an account with Trade Republic is €1 or equivalent in supported local currencies.
-However, as of July 2025, accounts are not available to Canadian residents, so this minimum applies only in the platform’s active regions.
+The minimum deposit required to start investing with Trade Republic is €1 or the equivalent in supported currencies.
+However, CAD accounts are not supported, and Canadian residents cannot open accounts directly, so this minimum is only applicable to eligible jurisdictions.

 Does Trade Republic offer a welcome bonus?